fisharebest/webtrees/readme.txt

 There is an Image module that fully integrates with PGV and that will automatically create thumbnails for you if you use it to upload your files.
-It is not included with the main PhpGedView files because it requires external libraries that not all hosts will have installed.
+It is not included with the main webtrees files because it requires external libraries that not all hosts will have installed.
 You should be able to get it to work by following the instructions included with it.
 You can download the ImageModule from: http://sourceforge.net/project/showfiles.php?group_id=55456&package_id=88140

-You can configure PhpGedView to recognize subdirectories in your media folder.
+You can configure webtrees to recognize subdirectories in your media folder.
 The subdirectories must be the same names as the subdirectories in your media file paths pointed to in your GEDCOM file.
 For example, if you have the following media references in your GEDCOM file: